If you want a different result, make a different choice.

 **Take 1 FLEX course per year.**

 FLEX STUDIES: (Piloted in Fall 2021) FLEX Studies offer high-quality, co-created learning opportunities to meet graduation requirements.
-Students design at least 80% of their content, learning methods, and demonstrations of knowledge, while the remaining 20% is guided by the FLEX Mentor/Flexible Pathways Coordinator.
-The course evolves dynamically throughout, adapting to students' changing needs, with credit (core or elective) based on student needs and the quality of work.Â
+Consider this an Independent Study Lite: A very supported "passion project" kind of class.
+The course evolves as students design at least 80% of their content, learning methods, and demonstrations of knowledge, while the remaining 20% is guided by the FLEX Mentor/Flexible Pathways Coordinator.
+The course evolves dynamically throughout, adapting to students' changing needs, with credit (core or elective) based on student needs and the quality of work.

 FLEX WORKS!
 (Piloted in Fall 2022) FLEX WORKS!
 FLEX WORKS! provides students with the opportunity to earn up to 4 graduation credits per semester by combining real-world work experience with academic learning.
-Students participate in jobs, internships, apprenticeships, or job shadows while completing related assignments and projects that connect workplace experiences to academic standards.
+Students participate in jobs, internships, apprenticeships, or job shadows while completing self-directed assignments and projects that connect workplace experiences to academic standards.

 Structure: Ex.
 4 credits